jofiel-nguyen/RegexTutorialFromWren/README.md

-# Regex-Tutorial-From-Wren
+# Regex Tutorial From Wren

-This Regex Tutorial is designed to help you understand and effectively use regular expressions.
-It provides a step-by-step explanation of a specific regex pattern and its components.
+Welcome to the Regex Tutorial From Wren!
+This comprehensive guide is designed to help you understand and effectively use regular expressions.
+Whether you're a beginner looking to demystify regex or an experienced developer seeking a refresher, this tutorial has you covered.

 ## Table of Contents